 HEEDING THE CHANT OF THE CARIBBEAN SEA/AU CHANT DE LA MER CARAÏBE: SELECTED POEMS BY DANIEL THALY.

-Bilingual edition.
-Translations and introduction by Lizabeth Paravisini-Gebert and Ivette Romero-Cesareo.
+Bilingual edition in progress.
+Translations by Mark Andrews and Lizabeth Paravisini-Gebert, introduction by Mark Andrews.
+Edited by Mark Andrews, Lizabeth Paravisini-Gebert and Ivette Romero-Cesareo.
 London: Papillote Press, 2017.

 Daniel Thaly (1878-1950) was a Dominican/Martinican poet now chiefly forgotten but whose verses had won him extensive fame in the early twentieth century.
 He commemorated the tragedy of Mont Pelée through poems whose evocation of the Antillean landscape is etched with the searing pain of the loss of so many friends when the town of St. Pierre was destroyed by the 1902 eruption.
 The loss of twenty-nine thousand lives within minutes of the main eruption touched Thaly profoundly, as he had been for many years a student at the Lycée St. Pierre and lost relatives, former classmates, teachers, and lifetime friends.
 He will return again and again to the eruption as a theme in his poetry, as a sort of leit motif that permeates all the collections.
 But the concreteness of Thaly’s evocations are not limited to the destruction of St. Pierre-they form the core of a profoundly autobiographical element in his poetry, through which he often constructs a version of himself as a citizen divided between Roseau and the St. Pierre that vanished under a cloud of ash while he was away.